 However, their most grand and talked about property is the Bill Gates’ house or Xanadu 2.O.
 The name Xanadu 2.O was popularised in normal usage since the mansion bears a resemblance to Charles Kane’s residence, Xanadu in the much-celebrated movie Citizen Kane.
 This 66,000 square foot estate lies on the side of a hill in Medina, Washington.
 The house overlooks Lake Washington.
 This dream home is not only technologically innovative but also green and eco-friendly.
 Bohlin Cywinski Jackson and Cutler-Anderson Architects designed the mansion.

-The mansion that is mostly shrouded by top-notch security and an unwillingness by the residents to grant a peek into it has some pretty cool features.
+The mansion that is mostly shrouded by top-notch security and an unwillingness by the residents to grant a peek into it has some pretty cool features home write for us.
 Let’s look at a few that are known to the outside world:

 1. 300 Construction Worker at Bill Gates House